-Although Spectrum Internet is a fairly new company, that doesn’t mean it lacks experience: it was created in 2014 by Charter Communications, following which the company purchased and merged with Time Warner Cable and Bright House Networks — all three are now under the Spectrum name.
+Although Spectrum Internet is a fairly new company, that doesn’t mean it lacks experience: it was created in 2014 by Charter Communications.
+The company then purchased and merged with Time Warner Cable and Bright House Networks, with all three now under the Spectrum name.

 Spectrum Internet has a nationwide presence with customers in 42 states.
-It provides cable internet service to residential customers; a subsidiary, Spectrum Enterprise, offers a fiber-optic connection for businesses.
+It provides cable internet service to residential customers; a subsidiary, Spectrum Enterprise, offers a fiber connection for businesses.

-Spectrum's internet plans are competitively priced, and in addition, customers wishing to bundle their telecommunications needs will find plans that also include phone and TV services.
+Spectrum's internet plans are competitively priced, and customers wishing to bundle their telecommunications needs will find plans that also include phone and TV services.

-Spectrum Internet offers three internet-only plans — although not all plans may be available in your location.
+Spectrum Internet offers three internet-only plans — although not all plans are available in your location.
 Check your ZIP code to see your choices.